-- Must apply for the FAFSA at www.fafsa.gov, list the RCC school code #001270 and demonstrate financial need which is determined by the RCC SFS office. - RCC must be your home college on your admissions application. - Must meet financial aid SAP standards - Must be enrolled at least half time at RCC (for FWS: 6.0 units is considered half time in fall and spring semesters and 3.0 units for winter and summer). - Must have a valid, non-laminated and signed social security card. - TB test, fingerprinting, and food handler's card may be required for certain positions upon hire as a condition for employment. - Must be meeting the Satisfactory Academic Progress (SAP) standard.
-If a student fails to meet SAP standards, they may be placed on warning and ultimately become ineligible for financial aid which will result in the loss of their financial aid and immediate suspension of their FWS position.
-The student will not be allowed to return to work unless an appeal has been filed and approved through SFS and a written notification to return to work has been issued by Student Employment.
-Ineligible students can come to the Student Employment counter to inquire about available department funded jobs.
+- MUST Apply for the FAFSA at www.studentaid.gov, list the RCC school code #001270 and demonstrate financial need which is determined by the RCC Financial Aid office. - RCC must be your home college on your admissions application. - Must be enrolled at least half-time at RCC (for employment purposes: fall and spring is 6 units, summer and winter is 3 units). - Must maintain a 2.0 cumulative grade point average. - Must have a valid, non-laminated and signed social security card. - TB test, fingerprinting and food handler certification may be required for certain positions upon hire as a condition for employment.

+Must be meeting the Satisfactory Academic Progress (SAP) standard.
+If a student fails to meet SAP standards, they may be placed on warning and ultimately become ineligible for financial aid including FWS which will result in immediate suspension of their FWS Position.
+The student will not be allowed to return to work unless an appeal has been filed and approved by financial aid and a written notification to return to work has been issued by the Student Employment office.
+Ineligible students can come to the Student Employment counter located in the CAK Student Service building to inquire about available department funded positions.